home gym leg workout

 What Is a Leg Press?

 The leg press is a lower body machine that lets you press resistance with your feet while your torso stays supported.
-Most gyms use either a 45 degree sled leg press or a seated horizontal leg press, and both reduce balance demands compared with standing lifts.
+Most gyms use either a 45 degree sled or a seated horizontal version, and both reduce balance demands compared with standing lifts.

 Muscles Worked by the Leg Press

-• High foot placement: This usually increases hip involvement and can make the movement feel more glute and hamstring focused.
+• High foot placement: This usually increases hip contribution and can make the movement feel more glute and hamstring biased.

-• Low foot placement: This usually increases knee flexion demands and shifts more work toward the quads.
+• Low foot placement: This usually increases knee flexion demands and often creates a stronger quad dominant feel.

-• Wide stance: This can increase adductor involvement and may feel more comfortable for some lifters.
+• Wide stance: This can increase adductor contribution and may feel better for lifters who prefer more hip room.

-• Narrow stance: This usually creates a more quad dominant feel, especially when depth and tempo are controlled.
+• Narrow stance: This often feels cleaner for quad focused work when depth and tempo stay controlled.

 Pros of the Leg Press